pakoito/RxFunctions2/README.md

 #### And

 And aggregates the result of any number of `Function<T, Boolean>` by means of `&&`.
 This helps composing more fine-grained filters into a single operation.
+When using `Predicate<T>` the condition is tested until first failure, whereas `Function<T, Boolean>` checks all conditions.

 #### Or

 And aggregates the result of any number of `Function<T, Boolean>` by means of `||`.
 This helps composing more fine-grained filters into a single operation.
+When using `Predicate<T>` the condition is tested until first failure, whereas `Function<T, Boolean>` checks all conditions.

 ## Examples